There are no specific pre-requisites but students are expected to have completed Stage 1 of a relevant programme.

 - STMS Undergradute Stage 2 & 3

-Be able to critically evaluate IT related health and safety issues
+Critically evaluate IT related health and safety issues.